 Apple Music and Podcasts streaming support

-The GPS + Cellular Watch Podcasts app streaming and supports Apple Music.
+The GPS Vs Cellular Apple Watch Podcasts app streaming and supports Apple Music.

 - If you have an Apple Music subscription, you can stream music without your iPhone or Wi-Fi.